Implementation of the Initiative for Cost Reduction Potential in Offshore Wind Energy (UKOW)

 Project period and funding

 December 2015 – November 2018.
-The project is supported by the German Federal Ministry of Economic Affairs and Energy.
+The project was supported by the German Federal Ministry of Economic Affairs and Energy.

 Dr. Dennis Kruse (email@example.com)